 In a perfect world, consumers – especially those engaging in very large transactions like buying or selling real estate – would never have to worry about being scammed.
 But we don’t live in a perfect world, far from it.
 The sad fact is that criminals are getting savvier by the day with respect to targeting and scamming various consumers.
 Statistics from the FBI’s Internet Crime Complaint Center show that in 2018 11,300 people fell victim to real estate fraud – with total losses of more than $419 billion.
-You simply must, then, know how to spot a real estate scam in san bernardino, riverside counties.
+You simply must, then, know how to spot a real estate scam in San Bernardino, Riverside, and San Diego Counties.
 And a great way to do that is to understand some of the major scams.

 Escrow Wire Fraud

-This real estate scam in san bernardino, riverside counties involves scammers stealing the escrow money.
+This real estate scam in San Bernardino, Riverside, and San Diego Counties involves scammers stealing the escrow money.
 It typically works like this:

 - You get an email, a phone call, or a text message from some person claiming to be affiliated with the title or escrow company.

 - The person then gives you instructions about where to wire the escrow funds.

 - You wire the funds to the given online destination.

 - The scammers/thieves then abscond with your money.
 (And your options for and chances of getting it back are slim to none.)

 The fraudsters in this real estate scam often set up bogus websites that look a lot like the title company’s or the lender’s site, and so they seem to be legitimate.
 These people also use certain spoofing tactics to make URLs, email addresses, and phone number look familiar (with only slight, almost unnoticeable differences), so no red flags are raised for the unwitting victims.